ninasiam/ASCPD/README.md

   - tensorlab: a matlab library for tensor operations.

 For the C++ project:
-  - Eigen library: A C++ library, for linear algebra
+  - Eigen library: A C++ library, for linear algebra operations.
   - Tensor module (Eigen Library): a module that provides a Tensor data structure.